-{\bf Running example}.
-In order to help understand the details of SySeVR, we use Fig. \ref{Fig_three_representation} to highlight how SySeVR extracts SyVCs, SeVCs, and vector representation of SeVCs.
-At a high level, a SyVC, highlighted by a box in Fig. \ref{Fig_three_representation}, is a code element that may or may not be vulnerable according to some syntax characteristics of known vulnerabilities.
-A SeVC extends a SyVC to include statements (i.e., lines of code) that are semantically related to the SyVC, where semantic information is induced by control dependency and/or data dependency; this SyVC$\to$SeVC transformation is fairly involved and therefore elaborated in Fig. \ref{Fig_generating_code_gadgets}.
-Each SeVC is encoded into a vector for input to deep neural networks.
+We observe that vulnerabilities exhibit some {\em syntax characteristics}, such as function call or pointer usage.
+Therefore, we propose using syntax characteristics to identify SyVCs, which serve as a {\em starting point} for vulnerability detection (i.e., SyVCs are {\em not} sufficient for training deep learning models because they accommodate {\em no} semantic information of vulnerabilities).
+Fig. \ref{Fig_Overview_of_our_approach}(b) highlights the SySeVR framework inspired by the notion of region proposal.
+Essentially, the framework seeks SyVC, SeVC, and vector representations of programs that are suitable for vulnerability detection.

-\subsubsection{Extracting SyVCs}
+In order to help understand SySeVR, we use the running example described in Fig. \ref{Fig_three_representation} to highlight how SySeVR extracts SyVC, SeVC, and vector representations of programs.
+At a high level, a SyVC, which is highlighted by a box in Fig. \ref{Fig_three_representation}, is a code element that matches the syntax characteristics of some vulnerability.
+A SeVC extends a SyVC to include statements (i.e., lines of code) that are semantically related to the SyVC, where semantic information is induced by control dependency and/or data dependency; this ``SyVC to SeVC'' (or SyVC$\to$SeVC) transformation is fairly involved and will be elaborated later (in Fig. \ref{Fig_generating_code_gadgets}).
+Finally, each SeVC is encoded into a vector for input to a deep neural network.

-We observe that most vulnerabilities exhibit some simple {\em syntax characteristics}, such as function call and pointer usage.
-Therefore, we propose using syntax characteristics to identify SyVCs, which serve as a starting point (i.e., SyVCs are {\em not} sufficient for training deep learning models because they accommodate {\em no} semantic information of vulnerabilities).
-In order to define SyVC, we first define:
+\subsection{Extracting SyVCs}